jamesbjackson/LICENSE/README.md

       - `total` holds the number of licenses
       - `IDENTIFIER` maps to the license name

-Alternatively, you can clone this repository to use `LICENSE` tempaltes offline.
+Alternatively, you can clone this repository to use `LICENSE` templates offline.

 ## Parameters
 Most licenses require some parameters, which are enclosed in triple braces `{{{parameter}}}` in the LICENSE templates.
 Below is a list of parameters and their meanings. ("Project" refers to the software being licensed).